pravn27/ds-algo-coding-challenge/namaste-dsa/easy/02/requirement&approach.md

 ## 1. Problem statement

-- Write a function to search element in an array and return index of that, if element is not present return -1
+- Write a JS function to count the negative numbers in an Array items, if nothing found return 0

 ## 2. Features / Use cases